Artificial Intelligence (AI) has the potential to add nearly $90 billion to the Indian economy by 2025; a new report showed on Wednesday.

 During the pandemic, India has reported the highest use of AI at 45 percent, compared to other major economies (the US at 35 percent, the UK at 23 percent, and Japan at 28 percent).

 “In fact, AI startups in India attracted total funding of $836.3 million in 2020.
 Also, despite the total number of high-value funding shrunk, the companies that received funding almost doubled in 2020 compared to 2019,” according to homegrown independent Transaction Advisory firm RBSA Advisors.

 “The future of Indian ecosystem is poised to witness the rapid penetration and adoption of AI and investors should make full use of this opportunity,” said Rajeev Shah, MD, and CEO of RBSA Advisors.

 According to the study titled ‘Artificial Intelligence and Its Role in Delivering Economic Value to Indian Enterprise, investment in AI has accelerated in India during the pandemic and the country has the potential to be a global epicenter of AI.

 IT services and technology sectors contribute to more than 60 percent of the AI market, followed by BFSI, engineering, and retail.

-The BFSI sector has recorded the highest adoption (20 percent) due to the increasing penetration of digital banking and cashless payments in India, the findings showed.
+The findings showed that the BFSI sector has recorded the highest adoption (20 percent) due to the increasing penetration of digital banking and cashless payments in India.

 “Energy and utilities and retail sectors report adoption of 15 per cent each with lot of untapped market opportunities for AI penetration, followed by pharma and healthcare, telecom, manufacturing and other sectors,” it added.